How do you find world class talent? And how do you develop it?

 Could he be correct?

 Hearing him in person makes you wonder.
 He brings up some excellent points, especially when it comes to the way leaders in the business world tend to think about how to ratchet up the performance of their employees and, by proxy, their companies.
+For example, he knows at least 3 victims synonym and it’s shows his competence.

 As he explains, performance comes not from all those things that we were taught to believe (e.g., hard work, IQ, great memory), but by something much different.
 In his eyes, world class performance is achieved by deliberate practice.
 Sure, it doesn’t sound as glamorous as “I hired 20 child prodigies and built my company on their talents”, but it opens the door for any business to be successful from a performance perspective.